enghwa/ecommerce-shopfront-on-aws/2_SecondaryRegion/README.md

 This CloudFormation template may take around 5 mins.
 You can proceed the next steps.

+However, replication of Aurora MySQL is optional configuration for the Bookstore Failover testing in the next module.
+Hence, you can skip it now if you have no time to configure.

-## Update Blog DB connection with Read Replica in Singapore
+<details><summary>## Update Blog DB connection with Read Replica in Singapore (Optional)</summary>

-You remember the Book Blog you created above had `503 Service Temporarily Unavailable` error due to the Fargate didn't connect to Aurora MySQL in Singapore.
+You remember the Book Blog you created above had `503 Service Temporarily Unavailable` error due to the Fargate didn't connect to Aurora MySQL in `Singapore`.
 You can find the endpoint of Read Replica in Singapore with the following commands:

 ```bash
 aws rds describe-db-instances \